-Blockchain has become a suitable solution for the financial services industry due to its potential for disintermediation, improved data reconciliation, and efficient transformation of legacy business models.
-In comparison to other sectors of finance, insurers have not been able to cope with recent developments in technology and changing customer preferences.
-However, the industry is dynamic enough to benefit from the blockchain technology.
-Blockchain can enable insurance providers to increase efficiency, cut costs, enhance customer experience, and improve data quality.
-Recent studies indicate that 46% of insurers are open to integrating blockchain in the coming years.
+Financial services providers are employing blockchain based applications due to its potential for disintermediation of operations and services, transparent and fast data reconciliation, and efficient transformation of legacy business models.
+Comparatively, insurers have not been able to cope with recent developments in technology and changing customer preferences.
+However, the industry is dynamic enough to gain benefit from the blockchain technology.
+Blockchain can enable insurance providers to increase operational efficiency, cut costs, improve data quality, and enhance customer experience.
+Studies indicate that 46% of insurers are open to integrating blockchain in the coming years.
 Also, 84% of insurers believe that blockchain and smart contracts applications can transform the way that they engage with new partners and customers.

-Blockchain’s potential can improve existing insurance processes, as well as enable new insurance practices.
-Enhancing existing insurance processes means, as a basic use case, insurers can use it pay salaries, premiums, and claims cost-effectively per transaction.
+The potential of blockchain can improve existing insurance processes, as well as enable new insurance practices.
+Enhancing current insurance processes means, as a use case, insurers can use it to pay salaries, premiums, and claims.
 On the other hand, forming new insurance practices requires a more radical implementation of blockchain app development.
-It involves executing actual insurance over smart contracts and decentralized applications (dApps).
+It involves executing actual insurance processes over smart contracts and decentralized applications (dApps).

-Revamping existing insurance processes with blockchain means the integration of technology to complement existing business practices.
+Revamping insurance processes with blockchain means the integration of technology to complement existing business practices.

-Regulatory compliance requirements like Know-your-customer and anti-money laundering (KYC/AML) prove onerous for banks and insurance companies.
+Regulatory compliance requirements like Know-your-customer and anti-money laundering (KYC/AML) prove complex for banks and insurance companies.
 With a blockchain-powered shared database, they can streamline KYC/AML compliance while reducing the cost.

-Find complete details here: Preventing Insurance Frauds with Blockchain Technology
+Find complete details here: Preventing Insurance Frauds with Blockchain.

-For more detailed information on blockchain’s role in Reinsurance, visit this blog.
+For more detailed information on Blockchain in Reinsurance, visit this blog.